Should I take Dr. Elaine’s™ Soil Food Web School Foundation Courses?

 - Throughout the course, the learning material refers to what you see under the microscope.
 So of course I wanted to use my microscope right from the start.
 Trouble is, access to the next level of the course is only unlocked when you have passed the previous module, and the microscopy module comes right at the end.

 Whilst I can see the sense in requiring the first 3 modules to be taken sequentially, it feels very directive, and not responsive to adult learners who can decide what and how we wish to learn.

 Having access to the microscopy module in parallel with the other modules would have saved some unnecessary questions, and enabled better connection of theory with practice for me.

 You can find some of the knowledge by watching freely available youtube videos, which helps.

-- Sometimes there were errors in the videos.
-The school seems to rely on students to spot the errors rather than having an in-house system in place to check the consistency and quality of their materials.
+- Sometimes there were errors in the teaching materials.
+The school seems to rely on students to spot these rather than having an in-house system in place to check the consistency and quality of their materials.

-On the positive side, whenever this was raised in the student forum, Dr Ingham and team acknowledged the errors.
-After discussing several, the team said they are now working on improving quality checks with dedicated team members for quality control as well as user engagement.
+On the positive side, the team said they are now working on improving quality checks with dedicated team members for quality control as well as user engagement.

-So whilst there were some errors, for me the question is this: Would I prefer some imperfect content, but available out there to engage me?
+So whilst there were some errors, for me the question is this: Would I prefer some imperfect content, but available to engage me?